FUSIONFoundation/web3fsnpy/docs/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There are three ways to connect to the blockchain:- HTTP, WebSocket and IPC.
-If your are not running a node on your machine, then WebSocket is preferred over HTTP, since it allows asynchronous bi-directional communication.
+If you are not running a node on your machine, then WebSocket is preferred over HTTP, since it allows asynchronous bi-directional communication.

 There are two 'networks' :-  'mainnet' and 'testnet'.